The lowdown on low-calorie sweeteners

 Drinks that contain low- and no-calorie sweeteners are an ideal option for people who are looking to reduce their calorie intake, yet still want a great-tasting product.

 Sweeteners provide a sweet taste and contain few or no calories.
-We use low- and no-calorie sweeteners in Coca Cola's diet and low calorie drinks such as Diet Coke, Coke Zero, Fanta Orange Zero, Lilt Zero, Schweppes Diet Lemonade, Relentless Libertus and Powerade Zero.
-About a quarter of Coca‑Cola drinks contain low calorie sweeteners - part of our commitment to offer as many options as possible.
+We use low- and no-calorie sweeteners in Coca Cola's diet and low-calorie drinks such as Diet Coke, Coke Zero, Fanta Orange Zero, Lilt Zero, Schweppes Diet Lemonade, Relentless Libertus and Powerade Zero.
+Almost all of our brands have a low- or no-calorie alternative – it's part of our commitment to offer as many options as possible.

 To help you choose the drink that is right for you, we offer an extensive range of full-, low-, and no-calorie drinks, in a variety of portion sizes, and include nutrition and ingredient information on every can and bottle.